eunices/masters-thesis-code/2020-08-31-jsa-type-v2/readme.md

 - Use the pipeline `main.r` to call the entire pipeline to create cleaned data used in analyses later (called with functions in `subset.r`).

-1. Chapter 2: come up list of models to run
-2. Chapter 1: for different biogeographic regions
-3. Chapter 3: update results
+TODO 24/12 1.
+Chapter 2: come up list of models to run TODO 29/12 2.
+Chapter 1: for different biogeographic regions TODO 30/12 3.
+Chapter 3: update results

 Last updated 23 December 2020